'Dancing With The Stars' Pro Cheryl Burke Teases She Has Baby Fever, Wedding Prep Moving Full-Steam Ahead

 Burke had previously mentioned that she was working with a wedding coordinator, and in a recent Instagram post she opened up about that partnership.
 Cheryl shared a photo showing her with famed wedding planner Mindy Weiss, and she noted that she’s always dreamed what her wedding would look like.

-Now, the DWTS pro says, she is excited to see her vision come to life with Weiss’ help.
-Mindy has put together many exquisite celebrity weddings, like the one she did for Ellen DeGeneris and Portia DeRossi, and there’s no doubt she’ll create a magical day for Cheryl and Matthew.
+Now, the DWTS pro says, she is excited to see her vision come to life with Weiss’s help.
+Mindy has put together many exquisite celebrity weddings, like the one she did for Ellen DeGeneres and Portia DeRossi, and there’s no doubt she’ll create a magical day for Cheryl and Matthew.

 Not only do Cheryl and Matthew likely have a wedding coming up in a matter of months, it sounds as if starting a family might not wait too long after that.
 Burke has been spending time with a new family member over the weekend and this has led her to admit she’s got some baby fever.